FlowerPot30/Chicago-Crime-Data-Warehouse/docs/03_star_schema_design.md

 **Business process chosen**: Incident Reporting & Investigation Tracking

 > Per [`docs/01_business_context.md`](docs/01_business_context.md), this business process is the source of every business question in the project
-(spatial/temporal crime patterns, arrest rate, resolution tag)
+(spatial/temporal crime patterns, arrest rate, resolution lag)

 **Important**: Boundaries - Community Areas is not a new business process - it's just a reference/geographic dimension that adds a spatial dimension to the existing business process (it has no fact table of its own, and no recurring "event" that needs to be recorded)